Craigharrison79/MS2-Quiz-Game/README.md

 - Have a countdown counter to run down as the player go through each question.
 - To have an updateable score which will be shown at the end of the game.
 - Identify the right answer once the player has taken a guess (to help educate the player on the subject).
-- To indicate how well the player has done between each game or other players game.
+- To indicate how well the player has done between each game or other players games.
 - To restart the game once finish.

 ## Building Constraints